jcampbellGoPuff/main-repo/desktop-tools/README.md

     iterate
 ```

 The extra arguments to `find` and `egrep` ignore typically uninteresting files that appear in Node.js projects.
-It also skips search of binary files, and uses NULL-delimiting in `xargs` and `egrep` to handle file names with spaces.
+It also skips binary files, and uses NULL-delimiting options in `xargs` and `egrep` to handle file names with spaces.

 ---

 ### Flexibility

 You can get `srcfind` to work more specifically for your needs.
 If you want to supply your own options to `egrep`, you can provide them after the search patterns.
-For example, to find the occurrences of `forEach`and`iterate`that are individual words, you can provide`-w`.
+For example, to find the occurrences of `forEach`and `iterate`that are individual words, you can provide `-w`.
 Add flags will have the added function of showing you the matches.

 ```
 srcfind forEach iterate -w